stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials.md

 ### Synopsis

 Provides functionality for Load Balancer observability credentials.
-These commands can be used to store and update existing credentials, which are valid to be used for Load Balancer Observability.
-This means, e.g. when using Argus, that credentials first must be created for that Argus instance (by using "stackit argus credentials create") and then can be managed for a Load Balancer by using the commands in this group.
+These commands can be used to store and update existing credentials, which are valid to be used for Load Balancer observability.
+This means, e.g. when using Argus, first of all these credentials must be created for that Argus instance (by using "stackit argus credentials create") and then can be managed for a Load Balancer by using the commands in this group.

 ```
 stackit load-balancer observability-credentials [flags]